Study Abroad

 Spread the love

-The country features fascinating history, and it had been the sole place in Central Europe to stay a democracy between war I and war II.
-In 1993, Czechoslovakia peacefully dissolved and created 2 countries, one among which we now know because of the Czech Republic.
+The country features a fascinating history, and it was the sole place in Central Europe to stay a democracy between World War I and World War II.
+In 1993, Czechoslovakia peacefully dissolved and created 2 countries, one of which we now know because of the Czech Republic.

 Why Study Within the Czech Republic?

-Whilst the official language is Czech, thousands of courses are taught in English throughout education institutions.
-There’s a mix of public and personal universities, also as 2 state institutions.
+While the official language is Czech, thousands of courses are taught in English throughout educational institutions.
+There’s a mix of public and personal universities, as well as 2 state institutions.
 Across these institutions, there are quite 43,000 international students.

-The Czech Republic features a top quality education system, specializing in Sciences, Engineering, and Medicine.
+The Czech Republic features a top-quality education system, specializing in sciences, engineering, and medicine.
 It’s home to the oldest university in Central Europe, The Charles University in Prague, founded in 1348.
-Ranked within the top 20 countries within the world for its education system, the Czech Republic is that the ideal destination for international students eager to study abroad!
+Ranked among the top 20 countries in the world for its education system, the Czech Republic is the ideal destination for international students eager to study abroad!

 Tap here to watch